Charlie’s Angels (2000) [Review Re-View]

 Re-Veiw Grade: C

-Posted on November 6, 2020, in 2000 Movies, Review Re-View and tagged action, bill murray, cameron diaz, comedy, crispin glover, drew barrymoore, ll cool j, lucy lui, luke wilson, mcg, melissa mccarthy, sam rockwell, TV show.
+Posted on November 6, 2020, in 2000 Movies, Review Re-View and tagged action, bill murray, cameron diaz, comedy, crispin glover, drew barrymoore, ll cool j, lucy lui, luke wilson, mcg, melissa mccarthy, sam rockwell, strong heroine, TV show.
 Bookmark the permalink.
 1 Comment.